-The American Progressive Bag Alliance (APBA) was founded in 2005 to represent a thriving and resourceful industry employing over 30,000 American workers in 40 states (learn more here).
+The American Progressive Bag Alliance (APBA) was founded in 2005 to represent a thriving and resourceful industry employing more than 24,600 American workers in more than 40 states (learn more here).
 The APBA proactively promotes product lines and leads numerous public policy initiatives that serve as the frontline defense against plastic bag bans and taxes nationwide.

 Key initiatives include: